EnterpriseDB/system_stats/README.md

 ### Security
-Due to the nature of the information returned by these functions, access is restricted to superusers and members of the monitor_system_stats role which will be created when the extension is installed.
+Due to the nature of the information returned by these functions, access is restricted to superusers and members of the monitor_system_stats role which will be created when the extension is installed. monitor_system_stats role will not be removed during drop extension.
 To allow users to access the functions without granting them superuser access, add them to the monitor_system_stats role.
 For example:

     GRANT monitor_system_stats to nagios;